 - 3.9.1.
-Ranging patterns of the five individual dolphins identified during the three-month study period was determined by fixed kernel method, and is shown in Annex V. They were all utilizing NWL waters only, but have completely avoided NEL waters where many of them have utilized as their core areas in the past, which is in contrary to the extensive movements between NEL and NWL survey areas observed in the baseline period and the first two years of impact monitoring period.
-In fact, the re-sightings of these individuals were all restricted to the southwestern corner of the North Lantau region during the present quarterly period. - 3.9.2.
-Notably, none of these five individuals has primarily centered their range use in North Lantau waters in the past, and they were not re-sighted within their normal ranges during this quarterly period.
-On the contrary, their primary ranges were all in West Lantau waters in the past and present, but have only briefly extended a little further into NWL waters during this quarterly period (Annex V).
+Ranging patterns of the three individual dolphins identified during the three-month study period was determined by fixed kernel method, and is shown in Appendix V. They were all utilizing NWL waters only, but have completely avoided NEL waters where many of them have utilized as their core areas in the past, which is in contrary to the extensive movements between NEL and NWL survey areas observed in the baseline period and the first two years of impact monitoring period. - 3.9.2.
+Notably, two of these three individuals (SL67 and WL294) have primarily centered their range use in West and South Lantau waters in the past, but they were re-sighted within their normal ranges and extended further into North Lantau waters during this quarterly period (Appendix V).